Rajeev49/Rajeev49/README.md

 ### Hi there I'm Rajeev Tripathi👋 and I ❤️ Data
 ## 🚀 About Me
 ## I am an experienced Data Analyst and Business Intelligence professional with a demonstrated history in the cybersecurity, cloud, and analytics domains.
 My expertise lies in developing and optimizing data pipelines, dashboards, and analytical models, particularly within enterprise environments.
-I am currently pursuing my Master of Science in Data Science and Business Analytics at the [University of Cincinnati].(https://www.uc.edu/)
+I am currently pursuing my Master of Science in Data Science and Business Analytics at the .[University of Cincinnati].(https://www.uc.edu/)

 #### Socials:
 <a href='https://www.linkedin.com/in/rajeev-tripathi-11bb60199/' target="_blank"><img alt='Linkedin' src='https://img.shields.io/badge/Linkedin-100000?style=for-the-badge&logo=Linkedin&logoColor=FFFFFF&labelColor=0035F7&color=0035F7'/></a>